 I know Drupal 6

-is reachingreached its end of life on 24 February 2016 but I still manage a portfolio of D6 websites.
-Today I had to dip into this book to gain some insights into Drupal 6 theming so I thought that if anyone else out there is still in the same boat as me then this is a good reference point.
+is reachingreached its end of life on 24 February 2016 but I managed a portfolio of D6 websites from 2015 until early 2017.
+I dipped into this book to gain some insights into Drupal 6 theming so I thought that if anyone else out there was still in the same boat as me then this is a good reference point.
 I should really be pointing people to the book Drupal 7 Themes.
+In fact that should be Drupal 8 Themes.

 - The Definitive Guide to Drupal 7